Dipti-24/RAG-CHATBOT-LLM/README.md

 The provided chatbot is designed to leverage the RAG (Retrieval-Augmented Generation) framework, vectordb (Chroma vector database), Embedding (OllamaEmbeddings), and LLM (Language Model) frameworks.
 The chatbot combines these components to create a conversational agent capable of retrieving information and generating responses in a coherent manner and also has beta level conversational awareness.

 ## Features
-1. Upload and chat with PDF documents
-2. Retrieve context from web URLs
+1. Retrieve context from web URLs
-3. Choose between Ollama (Mistral) and OpenAI GPT
+2. Choose between Ollama (Mistral) and OpenAI GPT
-4. Stores & loads Chroma VectorDB
+3. Stores & loads Chroma VectorDB
-5. Rephrases queries based on chat history (basic context awareness)
+4. Rephrases queries based on chat history (basic context awareness)
-6. Built with Streamlit
+5. Built with Streamlit

 ## Explanation of Framework Utilization